By Tim Lambert

 However, these rapid changes were not popular with everyone.
 In 1877 samurai led by Saigo Takamori (1827-1877) rebelled in Satsuma.
 A conscript army led by Marshal Yamagata crushed the rebellion.
 Afterward, the samurai lost their privileges and most were forced to take civilian jobs.

 In 1894 Japan and Korea quarreled over Korea.
 China regarded Korea as being under its ‘influence’ and in 1894 sent troops into that country.
 The Japanese objected and went to war.
 The Sino-Japanese War was a stunning victory for Japan.
 The Japanese quickly drove the Chinese out of Korea and captured Port Arthur.
 By the Treaty of Shimonoseki in 1895, Japan gained Formosa (Taiwan) and Port Arthur.
 China was also forced to pay a large indemnity and refrain from interfering in Korean politics.
-However, Russia, France, and Germany forced Japan to give back Port Arthur.
+However, the Russia Empire, France, and Germany forced Japan to give back Port Arthur.

 JAPAN IN THE EARLY 20TH CENTURY

 Then on 30 January 1902, Japan signed a treaty with Britain.
 Both agreed to help the other if they were attacked by two other countries.
-Meanwhile, Russia was increasing its influence in Manchuria, which brought her into conflict with Japan.
+Meanwhile, the Russian Empire was increasing its influence in Manchuria, which brought her into conflict with Japan.
 On 9 February 1904, the Japanese navy sank two Russian ships at Port Arthur (Russia had leased this Chinese port in 1898).
 The Japanese then laid siege to Port Arthur but they took 5 months to capture it.
 Nevertheless, the Japanese army gradually advanced in Manchuria, and on 27 May 1905, the Japanese navy won a complete victory at Tsushima.

 Then in 1910, Japan annexed Korea.
 Furthermore, by 1911 all foreign countries had agreed to abolish the ‘unequal treaties’ of the 1850s.
 By the time Emperor Meiji died in 1912, Japan was a power to be reckoned with.